 Hôtel de Ville

 The plaza in front of Paris’s city hall, then called the Place de Grève1, already had a centuries-long history as a location for protesters to gather.
 Indeed, the French word “grève”, meaning strike, takes its name from this square.
 The location has been the site of the city’s central administration since 1357; the building which stood there in 1789 had been built between 1535 and 1628.
-From the outside, this building looked much the same as today’s Hôtel de Ville, but it’s radically different on the inside: it was burnt down at the end of the Paris Commune of 1871, and rebuilt in 1882.
+From the outside, this building looked much the same as today’s Hôtel de Ville, but it’s radically different on the inside: it was burned down at the end of the Paris Commune of 1871, and rebuilt in 1882.

 On the morning of 5 October 1789, the women gathering here raided the Hôtel de Ville itself, making off with weapons from the arsenal, including cannons which they would then transport to Versailles with their bare hands.